davidcortesortuno/oommfpy/README.md

 omf2vtk -i omfs/my_oommf_output.omf -o test.vtk
 ```

+The input path can also be a directory or a path with a wildcard, *e.g.*
+`omfs/*.omf`.
+This method assumes the files in the path come from the same
+simulation as the tool loads the mesh from the first file in the path and then
+only updates the magnetisation fields.

-Similarly with the `plot_omf` function.
+Similar options are provided for the `plot_omf` function.
+Use the `--help` for
+details.

 ## TODO

 - [ ] More tests
-- [ ] More documentation and function docstrings
+- [ ] Add pyproject.toml file to avoid manual installation of Cython in setup.py
 - [ ] More options to plotting library
 - [ ] Point data at cell centres of VTK file
 - [ ] Print `z` coordinate when computing sk number